 Manifold utilizes Microsoft data access software to connect to Microsoft Office file formats.
 Using Microsoft's own code ensures that data will be read from and written to those formats as Microsoft intends, and it automatically takes advantage of Microsoft bug fixes and improvements in Microsoft updates.
 However, when using Microsoft's code we are subject to Microsoft's requirements for compatibility between different Microsoft products.

-For connections to Office formats, Manifold can use any of the three data access systems Microsoft has used over the years to support Microsoft Office.
-Only the last of the three, Access Database Engine, is recommended:
+For connections to Office formats, Manifold can use either of the two data access systems Microsoft has used over the years to support use of Microsoft Office formats in 64-bit Windows.
+Only the second of the two, Access Database Engine, is recommended:

 Office Access Connectivity Engine (ACE) - Introduced in 32-bit form in 2007, ACE introduced revised versions of old formats such as .mdb and also introduced new Office formats such as .xlsx and .accdb.
 A 64-bit version of ACE was introduced in 2010 to support 64-bit Office.
 ACE is basically an old version of Access Database Engine that should be replaced with the latest version.
 However, if a 64-bit version of ACE is installed, Manifold will use it.

-Access Database Engine - The new name for ACE, as of the present writing the Access Database Engine is available in either a 2010 version or a 2016 version, both versions being available both as 32-bit or as 64-bit products.
-Access Database Engine is the best way to connect to Microsoft Office formats, when it works.
-64-bit Access Database Engine allows 64-bit Manifold to connect to Office formats, including legacy formats like .mdb and newer formats like .xlsx and .accdb.
-Because of severe flaws in Access Database Engine installation and compatibility with other Microsoft software, Manifold does not automatically install Access Database Engine.
+Access Database Engine - The new name for ACE: as of the present writing the Access Database Engine is available in either a 2010 version or a 2016 version, both versions being available both as 32-bit or as 64-bit products.
+Access Database Engine is the best way to connect to Microsoft Office formats.
+64-bit Microsoft Office installations install 64-bit Access Database Engine, so this is usually installed in most 64-bit Windows systems given the ubiquity of Microsoft Office.
+64-bit Access Database Engine allows 64-bit Manifold to connect to Office formats in 64-bit Windows, including legacy formats like .mdb and newer formats like .xlsx and .accdb.
+Because of compatibility issues between Access Database Engine and other Microsoft software, Manifold does not automatically install Access Database Engine.
 We must download it from Microsoft's web site and install it.
 Access Database Engine is a free download.